 Before using sodium bicarbonate ear drops

 - If you have a perforated (burst) eardrum, or if you have recently had any ear surgery.

-- Tilt your head to one side so that the affected ear faces upwards.
+- Lie down, or tilt your head a little, so that the affected ear is facing upwards.

-- Gently pull the earlobe downwards.
-This straightens the ear canal.
+- Gently pull your earlobe to straighten the ear canal.

-- Keep the ear facing up for 5-10 minutes to allow the solution to come into contact with the affected area.
+- Keep your ear facing upwards for 5-10 minutes to keep the solution in your ear.

-- Repeat in the other ear if you have been instructed to use these drops in both ears.
+- Repeat the process in your other ear if you have been asked to use the drops in both ears.

 Getting the most from your treatment